 One cooked medium artichoke contains a whopping 10.7 grams of fiber, and a half of a cup of artichoke hearts contains 7 grams of fiber.
 These numbers make artichokes one of the most potent high-fiber foods for weight loss.

 An abundant spring green, nettles are also a powerful diuretic best enjoyed as a hot tea for cleansing the liver and ridding the body of excess fluids.
 By steeping the leaves in water and straining (a French press like Espro‘s works great for this), you can avoid being stung by the tiny hairs that coat the leaf stems.
 This plant has been used for years in the UK as a springtime cleanse to rid the body of toxins after a winter filled with fatty foods.

 Red Leaf Lettuce

-While I don’t recommend that you go out and try the watercress soup diet (even if Elizabeth Hurley swears by it), this tiny herb is a powerhouse of vitamins and minerals.
-In fact, it’s one of the most nutrient dense foods on the planet and it’s only 2 calories per half cup.
+While we don’t recommend that you go out and try the watercress soup diet, this tiny herb is a powerhouse of vitamins and minerals.
+In fact, it’s one of the most nutrient-dense foods on the planet and contains only 2 calories per half cup.
 Add it to soups, salads, and smoothies for a belly-fighting boost.